daikazu/laravel-go/readme.md

 ```
 Add any additional packages you would like to install in your setup or copy and paste the following starter packages.

-Additionally, you can add the `-d` or the `--default` flags when running the init command to add the following automatically.
+>Additionally, you can add the `-d` or the `--default` flags when running the `go:init` command to add the following automatically.

 ```json
 {